ibm-build-lab/acct-config-iam/README.md

 # IBM Terraform configurations for IBM Cloud Identity and Access Management (IAM)

-This repository contains a collection of Terraform configurations for configuring IBM Cloud accounts using Identity and Access Management (IAM).
+This repository contains a collection of Terraform configurations for configuring IBM Cloud accounts using [Identity and Access Management](https://cloud.ibm.com/docs/account?topic=account-userroles) (IAM).

-See the IBM Cloud docs for [managing access to resources](https://cloud.ibm.com/docs/account?topic=account-userroles).

 ## Configurations